Goblin Lake

 Goblin Lake is a 1979 role-playing game adventure for Tunnels & Trolls published by Flying Buffalo.

 Premise

-Goblin Lake is the first of Flying Buffalo's "pocket adventurers" in which the player is a goblin.
+Goblin Lake is an adventure in which the player character is a goblin.

+Publication history

+Goblin Lake was the first "pocket adventure" that Flying Buffalo released.

 Reception

 Lorin Rivers reviewed Goblin Lake in The Space Gamer No. 28.
 Rivers commented that "I had absolutely no fun.
 This 'adventure' is brief and not very exciting.
 It's a bad start for the new format.
 I don't recommend it."